Do you want to properly install and setup Yoast SEO plugin in WordPress?

 Step 5.
 Webmaster Tools

-In order to verify your site and see those exclusive data, you have to add a meta tag to your site, or upload a file.
-Most beginners are afraid to add meta tags, so Yoast put this option in to ease the process.
+After that, you’ll be asked to add a meta tag to verify your ownership of the website.
 Simply add the meta code that you received from the search engines in the respective fields.

 Step 6.
 Search Appearance